Irish culture of emigration

 The original Jeanie Johnston made 16 emigrant journeys to North America between 1847 and 1855, carrying over 2,500 people with no loss of life.

 The ship is an authentic replica, built in Tralee, Co.
 Kerry.
 It has sailed to North America and to various ports in Europe.

 The Jeanie Johnston is one of Ireland’s most famous reminders of their culture of emigration and ferried thousands of Irishmen and women to and from the New World in search of a better life.
-It was also something of a charmed ship and is full of unexpected details, here’s some Jeanie Johnston facts for you before you step onboard.
+It was also something of a charming ship and is full of unexpected details, here are some Jeanie Johnston facts for you before you step onboard.